PoisotLab/2015_ms_datamining/ms.md

 # Challenges moving forward

-We argue here that this example nicely illustrates the promises of data-intensive approaches.
+The example provided illustrates the promises of data-driven approaches.
 It builds on new data availability, new statistical and computational tools, and new ways to integrate both.
 Most importantly, it allows to use "classical" ecological data in a resolutely novel way, thus presenting an important opportunity to bridge a gap between field-based and theory-based macroecological research.
-But as with every methodological advancement, it comes a number of challenges and limitations.
+But as with every methodological advancement, comes a number of challenges and limitations.
 Here we discuss a few we believe are important.
 In doing so, we hope to define these issues and emphasize that each of them, on their own, should be the subject of further discourse.

 **Attribution stacking and intellectual provenance:**